jovmar34/SEC/README.md

 ## Compiling
 In order to compile the whole project execute the following command on **/announcementServer/** to install all dependencies:

-    mvn clean install -DskipTests
+    mvn clean install

-**Note:** use -DskipTests in order to skip all the integration tests
+**Note:** append -DskipTests to the above command in order to skip all tests

 ## Running
 In order to run the system..